walmartlabs/concord-website/docs/plugins/looper.md

         passwordParameter: ${anyPassword}
 ```
 ### File Parameter

-For file parameters, right side value(i.e. path) should be prefixed with 'file://' as shown in the following example:
+For file parameters, the value details the path to a file in the Concord
+project, prefixed with `file://`:

 ```yaml
 flows: